BanyanCo/NEAR-Bounty-Board/README.md

 # NEAR-Bounty-Board
-The official NEAR ecosystem bounty board for the recurring traveling hackathon / hacker houses called "NEAR Hacks"
+The official NEAR ecosystem bounty board for the recurring traveling hackathon / hacker houses called "NEAR HACKS"

 For the updated Bounty Board go to https://nearhacks.com/bounty